sbwhitney/data-warehouse-redshift/README.md

 1. Create Amazon Redshift database.

-2. Run `create_tables.py` to create and drop and tables.
+2. Run `create_tables.py` to create and drop the tables.

 3. Run `etl.py` to process the entire datasets.